yearofmoo/Git-Concat/README.md

 ### Before Install

-- Make sure you have git and ruby.
+- Make sure you have git and ruby installed.
 - You will need to ensure that the install script is run within a git repository.
 - You will need to **remove the .git/hooks/pre-commit** file (its there by default) or move it if its already being used.